nusCS2113-AY1920S1/PersonalAssistant-Duke/README.md

 ## Setting up

-For those who wish to modify the source files for their own project, or just to see how Duke 2.0 works.
+For those who wish to modify the source files for their own project, or just to see how Duke 2.0 works,

 **Prerequisites**